-Back in 2011, when seven-time undefeated boxing champion Michele Aboro came to Shanghai for the very first time, she intended for it to be a short visit.
-But upon seeing a number of opportunities in China, she wound up staying.
+In 2011, when seven-time undefeated boxing champion Michele Aboro visited Shanghai for the very first time, it was intended to be a short visit.
+However, seeing the Chinese fitness and wellness industry still in its infant stages led to a change of heart.
 At the time, more and more people in China were becoming interested in boxing, an interest fueled by Chinese boxer Zou Shiming’s spectacular performance in the Olympic Games where he claimed the bronze medal in 2004 and then gold in 2008 (and he would go on to take the gold again in 2012).
-However, despite this, the Chinese fitness and wellness industry was still very much in its infant stages; this was the opportunity that Michele saw, a chance to help develop the burgeoning industry and make boxing even more accessible to the masses, an endeavor that she felt was much more meaningful than running a gym in the West where the fitness and boxing scene is already well established.
+However, despite this, the boxing scene was still lagging behind.
+Michele saw a chance to help develop the burgeoning industry and make boxing even more accessible to the masses, an endeavor that she felt was much more meaningful than running a gym in the West where the fitness and boxing scene is already well established.
 In 2014, she opened Aboro Academy in Shanghai alongside her partner Yilan Yuen.

 2011年，七届未败世界拳击冠军米歇尔·阿魄罗（Michele Aboro）来到上海。本来，她只打算在这里作一次短暂的访问，但最后，却变成定居上海。当时，越来越多的人对拳击比赛感兴趣，而掀起这股拳击热潮的主要原因，正是中国拳手邹市明在奥运会上的精彩表现。他先是在2004年获得铜牌，然后又在2008年取得金牌（2012年，他还会再次去争取金牌）。然而，尽管人们对拳击兴趣渐增，但在中国，健身和健康产业仍处于刚起步的阶段。而对于米凯莱来说，她看到了一个机会，既能帮助发展中国的新兴健身产业，同时也可以向大众普及拳击运动，对她来说，这比在健身和拳击行业已经发展成熟的欧美国家开一间健身房更有意义。2014年，她和同伴Yilan Yuen在上海成立 Aboro Academy。

 Michele and Yilan were highly ambitious, aspiring to do much more than simply run a generic boxing gym.
-They split Aboro Academy into three separate branches: The first component is Aboro Recreational Training, which is a specialized regimen designed by Michele that allows boxing to be accessible to individuals of all skill levels and ages; the second part is Aboro Pro Boxing, which is geared towards preparing high-level athletes for boxing in a competitive setting; and finally, at the core of the organization, is the Aboro Foundation.
+They envisioned Aboro Academy as three different components: The first component is Aboro Recreational Training, which is a specialized regimen designed by Michele that allows boxing to be accessible to individuals of all skill levels and ages; the second part is Aboro Pro Boxing, which is geared towards preparing high-level athletes for boxing in a competitive setting; and finally, at the core of the organization, is the Aboro Foundation.

 米凯莱和Yilan雄心勃勃，她们想要做的不仅仅是经营一间健身房或训练馆。她们将Aboro Academy分成三个独立部门：第一个是Aboro训练，这个部门由米凯莱负责，让不同水平和年龄层的人都能学习拳击运动；第二个是Aboro赛事，为那些准备参加比赛的高水平运动员提供训练；最后是训练馆的核心部门——基金会( Aboro Foundation)。

 Aboro Foundation is a non-profit established to help provide career-orientated fitness and wellness training to underprivileged youth in China.
-For Michele and Yilan, it can be seen a way of paying it forward.
-When Michele first began boxing back in London, the coaches who took Michele under their wings were understanding of her financial plight – as she was one of seven children in a single parent family – and didn’t hesitate to train her.
+For Michele, it was a way of paying it forward.
+When Michele first began boxing back in London, the coaches who took Michele under their wings were understanding of her financial plight – as she was one of seven children in a single-parent family – and didn’t hesitate to train her.
 Without them, Michele wouldn’t have become the world-class champion that she is today.
 As a result, with the same knowledge and kindness that they shaped her life with, she yearns to channel that positivity back into the community in her new home of Shanghai.
 “If you have knowledge, it’s almost a sin if you don’t pass it on to someone else,” Michele says, radiating a kindred warmth as she spoke.
 “It’s only justified that I do the same.”

 Zhang Yifeng, one of the current coaches at Aboro Academy, met Michele back in 2012, two years before Aboro Academy even opened.
 At the time, Yifeng was only focused on fighting competitively.
 “He approached me to train him and I didn’t train anybody at the time, so I said ‘Sorry, but I’m not training anyone at the moment,’” Michele recalls of their initial encounter.
 “But he was very persistent, and eventually, I started training him, and he would still go fight under his shifu.”